jacepatel/typescript-express-api/README.md

 mongod to start the mongo instance

 This app uses a database called heros - change this in the config/database.ts file

+gulp to build the dist
+npm start to start the app
+npm test to test the app